 • It has between 8000 and 9000 nerve endings, while penis has between 2000 and 3000.

 Why did we know so little about it?
 Why was clitoris discovered and rediscovered?
 Forgotten and revealed all over again?
 Because men were always in charge of this ‘’great invention’’.
-And because they thought they owned women’s bodies and their pleasure, they had been playing with this discovery for centuries.
+And because they thought they owned women’s bodies and women’s sexual pleasure, they had been playing with this discovery for centuries.

 That is where my advocacy comes in place when I say, if there were more women involved in science, we, women, would know much more about our bodies today.
 And not only that!
 We would have much better understanding of certain female diseases and consequentially even cures.
 Only think of endometriosis and how much pain many women experience every single month.
 Not to go that far, we can simply think of painful menstruations or the menopause…